-- The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
-Small adjustments were also made to the Mortality Table for disabled lives. - The wage inflation assumption was reduced from 3.75% to 3.25%. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%.
+• The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
+Small adjustments were also made to the Mortality Table for disabled lives.

+• The wage inflation assumption was reduced from 3.75% to 3.25%.

+• Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience.

+• The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%.

-Town of Soso, Mississippi Notes to the Required Supplementary Information-Unaudited For the Year Ending September 30, 2018
+Town of Soso, Mississippi Notes to the Required Supplementary Information-Unaudited For the Year Ending September 30, 2019

+The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported (June 30, 2017 valuation for the June 30, 2019 fiscal year end).
 The following actuarial methods and assumptions were used to determine the most recent contribution rate reported in that schedule:

-Actuarial cost method Entry age

-Amortization method Level percentage of payroll, open

-Remaining amortization period 33.9 years

-Asset valuation method 5-year smoothed market

-Price Inflation 3.00 percent

-Salary increase 3.75 percent to 19.00 percent,

-including inflation

-Investment rate of interest 7.75 percent, net of pension plan investment expense, including inflation
+Actuarial cost method Entry age Amortization method Level percentage of payroll, open Remaining amortization period 38.4 years Asset valuation method 5-year smoothed market Price inflation 3.00% Salary increase 3.25% to 18.50%, including inflation Investment rate of return 7.75%, net of pension plan investment expense, including inflation